 How to Start a Novel: 8 Steps to the Perfect Opening Scene

-King tries, at the beginning every novel, to invite the reader into the story — saying "Listen.
+With every novel he writes, Stephen King tries to invite the reader into the story with his opening.
+"Listen.
 Come in here.
-You want to know about this" with his opening line.
+You want to know about this."
 Want to extend your readers an invitation they can't resist?
 Look no further!
-This post will show you how to start a novel in 8 simple steps.
+Here are 8 powerful steps to help you start a novel:

 As King says, the best novel openings aren’t just beautiful sentences — they’re invitations into a world of the author’s creation.
 That means the beginning of a novel should set the tone for all the writing that follows, letting the reader know what to expect as they make their way deeper into the story.